uchiharizvi/Design-Patterns-In-Java/src/creational/abstract_factory/readme.md

 2. Create Product Implementations
 3. Define Abstract Factory Interface - Which will define methods to create different types of Products.
 4. Create Factory Implementations
-5. Create Main Execution - Initialize ProductFactory, use factory to create a product(s) of factory type
+5. Create Main Execution - Initialize ProductFactory, use factory to create a productConcrete(s) of factory type

 ## Advantages

 1. Separation of Concerns:
       Each factory is responsible for creating products of a specific category, adhering to the Single Responsibility Principle.
 2. Scalability:
-Adding a new product category (e.g., Clothing) only requires creating a new concrete factory and product classes, without modifying existing code.
+Adding a new productConcrete category (e.g., Clothing) only requires creating a new concrete factory and productConcrete classes, without modifying existing code.
 3. Flexibility:
-The client code depends only on the abstract factory and product interfaces, making it easy to extend or modify.
+The client code depends only on the abstract factory and productConcrete interfaces, making it easy to extend or modify.

 ## Difference over Family Pattern

 1. Use Abstract Factory When You Have Families of Products
-   * Factory Method: Produces a single product.
+   * Factory Method: Produces a single productConcrete.
    * Abstract Factory: Produces multiple related products as a family, ensuring compatibility between them.
    * Suppose you’re building a GUI application.
 With a Factory Method, you can create a Button.
    But with Abstract Factory, you can create a family of compatible components like a Button,